OG-netizen/kezuevak-CMIDAT01K-/README.md

 I made a fritzing diagram of the setup, the resistor is 10k.
 ![](https://i.stack.imgur.com/RvTGE.png)
+All you need is
 - 4 jumper wires
 - 1 raspberry pi
 - 1 DHT22 sensor
+- 1 10k resistor